leviscop/easywall/docs/DOCKER.md

     docker-compose up -d
     ```

-## Provide a secure access to the web GUI

-The docker approach does not make use of any SSL features, but instead assumes the user installing the software will provide a safe way to access the web GUI.
-This can be easily achieved using a **reverse proxy**, as explained in the next subsection:
+## Security concerns

+The docker approach lets you choose whether to start the web server with SSL features enabled or not.

+### Running a HTTPS server inside the container

+By default, the container will only run a HTTPS server if a SSL certificate and key are provided within the `docker-compose.yaml` file.
+You will need to mount both files as volumes the first time you run `docker-compose up` if you want a HTTPS server deployed by default.
+However, if you don't, you still can switch to HTTPS directly from the web GUI, via `Options -> Webinterface`.

+The SSL files must be placed inside the container under `/ssl`, and the certficate must be named `easywall.crt`, while the private key must be named `easywall.key`.

-### Apache reverse proxy
+### Reverse proxy

+If you already have a main web server running in another machine with SSL features enabled, and you would like to reuse it, then the reverse proxy's approach is your best option.

-To set up a secure reverse proxy using Apache2 you will only need to create a new configuration file for the virtual host as follows:
+To set up a secure reverse proxy using Apache2 you will only need to create a configuration file for the virtual host as follows:

 ```apache
 <VirtualHost *:443>